 - Gather your tools.
 See the list above.

 - Clear your space, whether you choose the garage or decide to paint right in the room where your furniture sits (always my preference)

 What?
 I thought you said no prep!
-Easy, Girl!
-No worries…as promised, very little to no prep is needed.
+Easy, Girl.
+No worries, and as promised, very little to no prep is needed.